 PA Spotlight

-“In the 2020 ranking of best health care jobs, the U.S. News & World Report ranked physician assistant (PA) second, and third in best jobs overall.
-Physician assistants are medical providers who are licensed to diagnose and treat diseases, prescribe medications for patients, and are required to work in the various clinical settings in collaboration with a licensed physician.”
+“In the 2020 ranking of best health care jobs, the U.S. News & World Report ranked physician associate (PA) second, and third in best jobs overall.
+Physician associates are medical providers who are licensed to diagnose and treat diseases, prescribe medications for patients, and are required to work in the various clinical settings in collaboration with a licensed physician.”
 Because these PA/medical providers can work independently in a practice while consulting with their physician partners, in some states they are starting to refer to PAs as Physician Associates, which more accurately reflects the PA-Physician working relationship.
 PAs have advanced education in general medicine, modeled after medical school education, PAs can treat patients with significant autonomy.
-In a primary care setting, physician assistants can provide nearly all the clinical services a primary care physician does.
-The starting annual salary for PAs is between 100,000-120,000, depending on the location in the U.S.” Go to Explore Health Careers.org for more information.
-For general information or to see the PA Programs Directory go to the PA Education Association site.
+In a primary care setting, physician associates can provide nearly all the clinical services a primary care physician does.
+The starting annual salary for PAs is between 100,000-120,000, depending on the location in the U.S.” Please keep in mind that to be competitive for Physician Associate programs you will need to engage in health care and direct patient care experiences that demonstrate your commitment to the career.
+Some of our applicants have engaged in positions such as medical assistants, patient care technicians and EMT work along with volunteer exposure in hospitals and shadowing of clinical providers.
+CASPA has a List of helpful links that will provide you with some ideas of the types of experiences PA programs find helpful for your preparation. https://help.liaisonedu.com/CASPA_Applicant_Help_Center/Filling_Out_Your_CASPA_Application/CASPA_Supporting_Information/2_Experiences

 “As the demand for healthcare services grows, physician assistants will be essential to lessen this gap in available patient care providers.
 Moreover, according to the Bureau of Labor Statistics, the employment of physician assistants is projected to grow 31 percent between 2019 and 2029, which is a much more rapid growth compared to other occupations.”